 The Management Board of United Internet AG mainly controls operations on the basis of key earnings figures.
 The Management Board of United Internet AG measures segment success primarily on the basis of sales revenues, earnings before interest, taxes, depreciation and amortization (EBITDA) and the result of ordinary operations (EBIT).
 Transactions between segments are charged at market prices.
 Information on sales revenues is allocated to the country in which the company is domiciled.
 Segment earnings are reconciled with the total amount for the United Internet Group.

-Segment reporting of United Internet AG in fiscal year 2013 was as follows:
+Segment reporting of United Internet AG in fiscal year 2013 was as is shown in the table on the next page.